ruuda/blog/posts/the-numeric-type-alignment-chart.md

  * Equality purist: There is one kind of equality.
    Value identity must respect numeric equality.
+   Values that have disjoint types cannot be equal.
  * Equality neutral: Values can have non-identifying properties.
+   Value identity must respect numeric equality.
    For example `1.0` and `1.00` are different but equal, just as `{ a = 1, b = 2}` and `{b = 2, a = 1}` are different but equal.
+   Values that are different can be equal.
+   `1.0 = 1.00`, `1 = 1.0`.
+ * Equality rebel (or is this purist?):
+   A decimal point is part of a number’s identity.
+   `1 ≠ 1.0`,
+   just like `1 ≠ "1"`.
+ * Equality rebel:
+   Numbers can be equal to strings.

+There is precedent that values that look different are equal (dicts), and although RCL normalizes them currently, it should preserve insertion order instead.
+There is precedent that values with different types can be equal, e.g. `[]: List[Bool]` and `[]: List[String]` are equal.
+Though that check should be a type error.

 ## Json semantics